-In DBMaker 5.3, users can create SQL stored procedures not only from files, but also in dmSQL.
+Users can create SQL stored procedures not only from files, but also in dmSQL.
 The user can call and drop the SQL stored procedure of his own, and can execute SQL stored procedures on which the privilege has been granted to him.
-For more information, please refer to the chapter 6 in "SQL stored procedure".
+For more information, please refer to the information in chapter 12.3, SQL stored procedures.